Developer Flow¶

 Useful Makefile commands¶

-commands that might be useful in addition to the ones mentioned above:
+Some other make commands that might be useful in addition to the ones mentioned above:

-wipes your local envrionment back to a completely fresh start
+- make nukewipes your local envrionment back to a completely fresh start

 Running only specific unit tests¶